 - When dissembling the rear wheel - for example, to put puncture-resistant tyres on - make sure you take careful note (and photos) of the correct assembled setup.
 For example, IGH rear hub axles have flat sides and a special anti-rotation washer is fitted on one side to prevent the axles being rotated in the dropouts by forces from the hub.
 It is important to place this washer correctly.

-- Make sure the axle nuts are tight enough or the anti-rotation washers will strip metal from the dropouts, or the axle thread will get stripped, or the hub could be damaged.
+- Make sure the axle nuts are very tight or the anti-rotation washers will strip metal from the dropouts, or the axle thread will get stripped, or the hub could be damaged.
+You also need to check rear wheel nut tightness regularly on IGH bikes as the action of the hub loosens the nuts.

 - It is also important to note/photograph the correct setup of the gear-switching mechanism.
 Whether it's a pullchain, rotary or other type, photos will provide a useful reference point when re-assembling or trying to adjust the gear changing to make it smoother.